 We now develop a simple closed-form delay estimate, based on first and second moments, which considers the effect of inductance.
-To our knowledge, this is the first analytical delay model which handles arbitrary threshold voltages and inductance effects for a distributed line.
-We give experimental confirmation via 90% threshold delay estimates4 which we compare against SPICE output.5
+To our knowledge, this is the first analytical delay model that handles arbitrary threshold voltages and inductance effects for a distributed line.
+We give experimental confirmation via 90% threshold delay estimates, which we compare against SPICE output.